• Skip to primary navigation

 • 100 g coconut sugar or sweetener of your preference

-• 1 tbsp arrow root powder
+• 1 tablespoon arrow root powder

 • 1 pinch of salt